amarpatel-xx/generator-jhipster-cassandra-composite-primary-key/README.md

 I hope you enjoyed this demo, and it helped you understand how to build better microservice architectures with human-readable foreign key fields.

+☕️ Find the code for this blueprint on GitHub: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key

-☕️ Find the code on GitHub: https://github.com/amarpatel-xx/jhipster-cassandra-composite-primary-key-example-8-oss
+☕️ Find the example code that uses this blueprint to generate a JHipster application on GitHub: https://github.com/amarpatel-xx/jhipster-cassandra-composite-primary-key-example

-🤓 Read the following blog post, by Matt Raible, that was used as inspiration for this project: https://auth0.com/blog/micro-frontends-for-java-microservices/[Micro Frontends for Java Microservices]
+🤓 Read the following blog post, by Matt Raible, that was used as inspiration for this project: [Micro Frontends for Java Microservices](https://auth0.com/blog/micro-frontends-for-java-microservices/)

 ### Acknowledgements

-Thank you to yelhouti (https://github.com/yelhouti), Jeremy Artero (https://www.linkedin.com/in/jeremyartero/), Matt Raible (https://github.com/mraible), Gaël Marziou (https://github.com/gmarziou), [Cedrick](https://github.com/clun) , Christophe, and Disha Patel (https://www.linkedin.com/in/dishapatel860/) for your invaluable contributions to this example and the underlying JHipster blueprint.
+Thank you to [yelhouti](https://github.com/yelhouti), [Jeremy Artero](https://www.linkedin.com/in/jeremyartero/), [Matt Raible](https://github.com/mraible), [Gaël Marziou](https://github.com/gmarziou), [Cedrick Lunven](https://www.linkedin.com/in/clunven/), [Christophe Borne](https://www.linkedin.com/in/christophe-bornet-bab1193/ ), [Disha Patel](https://www.linkedin.com/in/dishapatel860/) and [Catherine Guevara](https://www.linkedin.com/in/catherine-guevara-1a5375b1/) for your invaluable contributions to this example and the underlying JHipster blueprint.